rikotacards/private-nft-demo/ReadMe.md

 2. Content creators can mint NFTs
 3. Owners can sell or transfer their NFTs

+What do Smart contracts do?
+- Smart contracts reprsent who owns what digital good

+- Smart contracts define who can change ownership
+- Essentially how are the records being added

 <b>Daml scripts can test your business logic</b> see `MainFinal.daml`

 ---